 When operating or working on amateur radio equipment, it's possible to come into contact with dangerous voltages and currents.
+People have died working on high-voltage circuits or putting up antenna.

 Because it would be a shame to lose a single person, it's important to know how to be safe when working with electricity.
-Having said that, 30 volts is the commonly accepted value for the lowest voltage that can cause a dangerous electric shock.
-(T0A01) 100 mA is the lowest amount of electrical current flowing through the body that is likely to cause death.
+Having said that, 30 volts is the commonly accepted value for the lowest voltage that can cause a dangerous electric shock, and 100 mA is the lowest amount of electrical current flowing through the body that is likely to cause death.
+These are not very large values.